nairrekhabr/nairrekhabr/README.md

-- 👋 Hi, I’m @nairrekhabr
+- 👋 Hi, I’m Rekha B Ramachandran
-- 👀 I’m interested in machine learning...
+- 👀 I’m interested in machine learning to find prospective business outcomes
-- 🌱 I’m currently learning Introduction to finance...
+- 🌱 I’m currently learning with Rutger University's FinTech Bootcamp
-- 💞️ I’m looking to collaborate on group study on various topics of interest...
+- 💞️ I’m looking to collaborate on group study on various topics of interest machine&Deep learning,Visualization, AWS-Lex & NLP
-- 📫 How to reach me @slack...
+- 📫 How to reach me @slack Rekha Br

 <!---
 nairrekhabr/nairrekhabr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.